-In 2017, we ran our very first ABM campaign that included display, direct mail, and email outreach.
+When our team was looking to up-level our marketing strategy, we ran our very first account-based marketing campaign which included display ads, direct mail, and email outreach.
 The ABM campaign ended up having a close rate of 41%.

 How did we get there?
 This post will take you behind-the-scenes.